Published On: Oct 09 2012 06:58:37 PM EDTUpdated On: Oct 10 2014 02:00:00 AM EDT

 2013: Scott Carpenter, one of the original seven astronauts selected for NASA's Project Mercury in April 1959, dies at age 88 in Denver, Colorado, following a stroke.
 Carpenter was the second American to orbit the Earth and the fourth American in space, following Alan Shepard, Gus Grissom and John Glenn.

 2012: Football player and actor Alex Karras dies from complications caused by kidney failure at the age of 77 in Los Angeles, California.
-Karras played with the Detroit Lions in the National Football League from 1958–1962 and 1964–1970, but is best known for his roles in the movie "Blazing Saddles" and the TV sitcom "Webster."
+Karras played with the Detroit Lions in the National Football League from 1958–1962 and 1964–1970, but is best known for his role as Mongo the movie "Blazing Saddles" (pictured, right) and as George Papadopoulos in the TV sitcom "Webster."

 2010: Singer-songwriter and preacher Solomon Burke, one of the founding fathers of soul music in the 1960s, dies at age 70 at Amsterdam Schiphol Airport in Haarlemmermeer, Netherlands, while on a plane from Los Angeles that had just landed.
 Over his 55-year career, Burke had 35 singles that charted in the U.S., including hits like "Cry to Me," "If You Need Me," "Got to Get You Off My Mind," "Down in the Valley" and "Everybody Needs Somebody to Love."
 In 2001, he was inducted into the Rock and Roll Hall of Fame.